Category Archives: 1952 Films

 Attempting to launch her career, Carrie becomes immersed in a love triangle with Olivier- who is unhappily married and runs a restaurant, and salesman, Charles Drouet, played by Eddie Albert.

-Directed by William Wyler, the film has a melancholy tone to it as one of the characters sinks into a world of despair.
+Directed by William Wyler, the film has a melancholy tone as one of the characters sinks into a world of despair.

 The highlight of this film is the performance of Laurence Olivier.
 He is excellent, as his character of George Hurstwood goes from a successful restaurant manager with an affluent existence to a poverty-stricken, lonely, broken old man.